edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 logout
 </pre>

-Let&#8217;s ping the Google DNS resolver again and see what happens:
+Let's ping the Google DNS resolver again and see what happens:

 <pre>ams-core01a#ping ipv6 2001:4860:4860::8888
 PING 2001:4860:4860::8888(2001:4860:4860::8888) 72 data bytes